Rumpunzel/rpg-thingy/playing-the-game/gauntlets/index.md

 # Preludes

-In general, in Gauntlet Forge, not ever does a gauntlet erupt spontaneously out of the blue.
+In general, in Forge Gauntlet, not ever does a gauntlet erupt spontaneously out of the blue.
 There is always at least a brief moment, a calm before the storm, in which sides anticipate imminent confrontation.
 If characters are surprised at the start of a gauntlet, then it should be only ever about _how_ their opponent engaged them, maybe even _who exactly_ engaged them but not ever that they were engaged at all.

 Sometimes there is more than but a brief moment.
 For example, an army forming formation before a battle; hunters tracking a beast before the confrontation; a chase before interrogating a subject.
 For these occasions, introduce a prelude before the actual gauntlet.